fazo96/bloodstained-fangs/src/4_rules.typ

   + First, describe in the fiction what supernatural power, object, or technique you're using and how it gives you an advantage in this situation.
   + Reduce your Humanity by one as you summon the power within.
   + Roll a d6.
 If the result is *higher* than your Humanity, roll on the Mystic Backlash table below to see what horrific consequence befalls you.
-If the result is *equal to or lower* than your Humanity, you can re-roll your Chance dice once and keep the highest number.
+If the result is *equal to or lower* than your Humanity, you can do another Oracle roll with advantage to act, emboldened by your power.
 ]

 #keep_together[